With a Woman You Love

 "With a Woman You Love" is a song by American country music singer Justin Moore.
-It was released in October 2021 as the lead single to Moore's upcoming seventh studio album Stray Dog.
+It was released in October 2021 as the lead single to Moore's seventh studio album Stray Dog.
 Moore co-wrote the song with Paul DiGiovanni, Chase McGill and Jeremy Stover, the latter of whom co-produced the song.

 Content

 The song has a romantic theme, described by the blog Whiskey Riff as a tribute to Moore's wife, Kate.
 Moore told The Boot that the idea came to him when he was driving through Florida, and that he considered the song to have a similar sound to country music from the early 1990s.